TAGS | Hall of Fame

 Born in Boggy Depot in 1868, Charles Carter was one of the first elected to represent Oklahoma in the U.S. Congress.

-Robert Perry: Hall of Fame
+Robert Stephens: Hall of Fame

 Margaret Roach Wheeler: Hall of Fame